-This is no longer the old "Cimento dell'Armonia e dell'Invenzione" [Contest between Harmony and Invention] or the debates between history and theory but an instance in which the decline or disaggregation of theories and their methods vanish in the face of the expansion of other studies.
+This is no longer the old "Cimento dell'Armonia e dell'Invenzione" or the debates between history and theory but an instance in which the decline or disaggregation of theories and their methods vanish in the face of the expansion of other studies.
 A journalist recently said "Dogmas no more" and, inadvertently, proclaimed yet another one.
 For years, methods and theories have been neglected, and even before their principles raised objections and their systems were buried, without subscribing to the canon and its controversial decrees, Sherlock Holmes declared with calm and precision: